Women in STEM: Lack of support

-Harassment
+Sexual harassment and violence

 In 1993, The New England Journal of Medicine indicated that three-quarters of women students and residents were harassed at least once during their medical training.
 The 2020 Tribeca Film Festival documentary, "Picture a Scientist", highlighted the severe sexual and physical harassment women in STEM fields can face, often without adequate recourse.
 In that film Jane Willenbring, a female scientist and associate professor at Scripps Institution of Oceanography, shared how she was harassed by her mentor David R. Marchant during her fieldwork.
 She was called many demeaning names, harassed when using the bathroom, and even had shards of volcanic sand blown into her eyes.

+In 2024, UNESCO found that 49% of women scientists in G20 countries said they had been sexually harassed at work.
+That report also cited studies finding that two-third of women in Europe in STEM professions at universities and research institutions had experienced gender-based violence.

 Lack of role models

 In engineering and science education, women made up almost 50 percent of non-tenure track lecturer and instructor jobs, but only 10 percent of tenured or tenure-track professors in 1996.
 In addition, the number of female department chairs in medical schools did not change from 1976 to 1996.
 Moreover, women who do make it to tenured or tenure-track positions may face the difficulties associated with holding a token status.
 They may lack support from colleagues and may face antagonism from peers and supervisors.
 Research has suggested that women's lack of interest may in part stem from stereotypes about employees and workplaces in STEM fields, to which stereotypes women are disproportionately responsive.